 Lopt = n (3.4)

 In practical applications, the number of tags n in the interrogation region is unknown.
-Furthermore, the number of tags may even vary, e.g. when the tags are mounted on moving goods, and because successfully read tags get inactive in the following frames.
+Furthermore, the number of tags may even vary, e.g. when the tags are mounted on moving goods because the successfully read tags get inactive in the mentioned frames.
 Therefore, such applications employ DFSA [56].
 First, DFSA has to estimate the number of tags in the interrogation area, and then has to calculate the optimal frame size L for the next reading frame.
 Figure 3.10 presents a summary for DFSA.
 As shown in the chart, the reader starts with an initial frame length.
 Then, it broadcasts this frame length to the tags in the reading area.
 Afterwards, it performs a normal FSA.
 At the end of the frame, the reader checks if there are any successful or collided slots.
 If yes, the reader estimates the remaining number of tags in the reading area, and then optimizes the next frame length and starts again normal FSA.
 If not, the reading cycle will be terminated.

 0.5